K-Phoen/k-phoen.github.io/_posts/2013-10-14-split-symfony2-yaml-validation-configuration-file.md

 ---
 layout:      post
 title:       Split Symfony2 YAML validation configuration file
+description: Symfony snippet showing how to use several validation files.
 ---

 **Important** : as j0k pointed out in the comments, Symfony 2.5 changed the way validation files are loaded.
 Refer to [this StackOverflow answer](http://stackoverflow.com/questions/24064813/how-to-split-validation-yaml-files-in-symfony-2-5/24210501#24210501) if you are using Symfony >= 2.5.